nicolastrote/cat-fight/README.md

     .catch(err => console.log(err));
 ```

-and run `npm start` if you stop it before.
+and run `yarn start` if you stop it before.
 You will see the new message: MongoDB connected...

 #### Robot-3T Install
 Robot-3T is an utility app that allows you to manage MongoDB graphically.